-For best results with deleting an image, begin by doing the following:

-- Make sure that the programs to be removed and their associated files are not currently in use on the workstations. - If you are using Windows Terminal Server, make sure that all users are logged off.
+For best results with deleting an image, make sure that the programs to be removed - and their associated files - are not currently in use on the workstations.

 The only way to recover a deleted server image is to re-create it by rerunning the setup.